 Commercial crime insurance offers protection from employee theft or fraud that impacts a client.

-Commercial crime insurance often refers to a fidelity bond.
-This coverage financially protects your business from criminal acts committed by employees against customers or clients.
+Commercial crime insurance, also referred to as fidelity insurance, financially protects your business from criminal acts committed by employees against customers or clients.

 If one of your employees (or anyone else working on your behalf) steals from a customer or client, crime insurance provides them with reimbursement for the amount that was stolen.